GregoryBevan/test-framework/README.md

 test-framework
 ==============

-Contains classes for testing applications
+Contains base classes to test applications with Arquillian